on3dd/mern-ssr-blog/README.md

 # mern-ssr-blog
-📰 An isomorphic blog application with SSR using MERN stack, TypeScript and Docker (in progress)
+📰 An isomorphic blog application with SSR using MERN stack, TypeScript and Docker (in progress 🚧)

 ## Things to be done
 - [x] API